adorsys/open-banking-gateway/docs/architecture/2-searchBank.md

 This bank search API allow for incremental keyword based search.

-## Use Case Steps
-Use cases for this API:
-1. FinTechSearchUI displays a search screen to the PSU
-2. PSU enters any keyword in the search input field
-3. FinTechSearchUI forward request to TppBeanSearchAPI
-4. TppBankSearchApi returns a list of matching BankDescriptors to FinTechBankSearchUI
-5. UI react on every keyboard and interactively displays a matching list to the PSU

 ## Implementation Approaches
 We will distinguish between remote and local incremental search.

-### Remote Incremental Search
+## Remote Incremental Search
 The remote incremental search is implemented on the server side.
 A rest endpoint receives a searchString and return a list of matching search entries.

+### Use Case Steps
+Use cases for this API:
+1. PSU loads FinTechSearchScreen
+2. FinTechSearchUI displays a search screen to the PSU
+3. PSU enters any keyword in the search input field
+4. FinTechSearchUI forward request to FinTechAPI
+5. FinTechAPI forward request to TppBeanSearchApi
+6. TppBankSearchApi returns a list of matching BankDescriptors to FinTechAPI
+7. FinTechAPI returns a list of matching BankDescriptors to FinTechBankSearchUI
+8. UI displays list of found bank descriptors to PSU

+Step 4. through 8. is repeated as long as PSU modifies keywords (by adding or removing characters)

 ![Session diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/adorsys/open-banking-gateway/gh-pages/docs/architecture/diagrams/useCases/2-searchBank.puml&fmt=svg&vvv=1&sanitize=true)

-### Local Incremental Search
+## Local Incremental Search
 Local incremental search generally provides a way of reducing round trip to servers.
 So there is no local incremental search endpoint, but an endpoint to download the list of all BankDescriptors.

 The client is then responsible for the indexing and the implementation of the search logic.